yizeyi18/ScalES/doc/refactor2020.rst

 - [p] Remove the meaningless getters / setters in hamiltonian and scf, in the sense that the access subroutines provide full access to the variable without providing any additional information / explanation.

+- [ ] In Hamiltonian, add a pointer `ptablePtr_` for access to the
+  information in the periodic table.
+Remove the pointer from the `SCF` class.

 - [x] Remove the KohnSham class and just have one Hamiltonian class.
   Future expansion of the functionality will not be based on inheritance